-In addition to the visits within the school grounds Reception children are taken on an outing in their year groups in the Trinity Term whilst Nursery children have a 'Wow' day in school.
-Letters giving details of these events are issued in advance.
-Parental consent forms are required for visits.
+In addition to the visits within the school grounds Reception children are taken on outings in their year group whilst Nursery children have a 'Wow' day in school.
+Parental consent forms are required for offsite visits.
+Letters giving details of Nursery and Reception enrichment events are issued in advance.
 Full Risk Assessments are carried out before any such visit and staffing ratios for the outings are adjusted as appropriate.
 Further details are given in the Policy for Trips, Outings and Off-Site Visits.